georglauterbach/uncore/README.md

 ## Getting Started

 The documentation has a dedicated [Getting Started][docs-getting-started] section.
 You will need to have [Rust]'s basic tools (in the form of `rustc`, `rustup` and `cargo`) installed.
 To run a pre-defined set of commands (building, linting, formatting, testing, etc.), you may use [Just], a command runner.
+It is **highly recommended** to install [Just] in order to make working with _unCORE_ easier.
 You can then run `just help` to get an overview of available commands to run.

 To check whether you have all needed tools, and install them if you do not already have them installed, run